Annobón

 Annobón is the only island of the country located in the Southern Hemisphere of the Atlantic Ocean.
-The provincial capital is San Antonio de Palé on the north side of the island; the other town is Mabana, formerly known as San Pedro.
-The roadstead is relatively safe, and some passing vessels take advantage of it in order to obtain water and fresh provisions, of which Annobón has offered an abundant supply.
-However, there is no regular shipping service to the rest of Equatorial Guinea, and ships call as infrequently as every few months.
+The provincial capital is San Antonio de Palé on the north side of the island.
+There are three other small settlements; Mabana, San Pedro and Aual.
+As of 1911, some passing ships visited for water and fresh provisions, of which Annobón offered an abundant supply.
+However, there was no regular shipping service to the rest of Equatorial Guinea, and ships called as infrequently as every few months.